DenisM03/CodeX/README.md

 ### 10. Which ingredients and health concerns matter most to consumers?
-* Ingredients like Caffeine and Vitamins concerns the Consumers.
+* Ingredients like Caffeine and Vitamins concern the Consumers.
-* 39% consumers concerned about presence of Caffeine and 25% of Vitamins.
+* 39% of consumers are concerned about the presence of Caffeine and 25% of Vitamins.

 ![{720A45A7-CBA0-4903-B37C-6E4915E91944}](https://github.com/user-attachments/assets/1945e2ba-09e3-42f7-ae86-4bd4b158f4d0)

 ### 11. What improvements are consumers looking for in existing products?
-* 30% of consumers prefer reduction of sugar content and 25% want More natural ingredients.
+* 30% of consumers prefer a reduction of sugar content and 25% want More natural ingredients.
-* 20% of consumers wish to have Wider range of flavors.
+* 20% of consumers wish to have a Wider range of flavors.

   ![{453178B7-0790-4699-94C4-858423C5E663}](https://github.com/user-attachments/assets/7af77846-3cb4-47e1-80cb-4de112f0df66)

 ### 12. How do perceptions and experiences with taste impact  purchases?
 * 29.57% have rated 3 for taste experience and 24.79% for rating 4.
-* Almost 70% of ratings between 3-5.
+* Almost 70% of ratings are between 3-5.

   ![{87850AA7-A56E-4812-A324-0D0821BE50C8}](https://github.com/user-attachments/assets/c1079766-b700-4fc3-912a-9025f55befc0)

 ### 13.Packaging preference of consumers for daily consumption?
-* 41.82% prefer Compact and portable cans and 28.30% for Innovative bottle design for daily consumption.
+* 41.82% prefer Compact and portable cans and 28.30% for Innovative bottle designs for daily consumption.

   ![{05294566-FC25-4400-BC11-55A8D22455E7}](https://github.com/user-attachments/assets/512a0171-c7a9-4102-8eba-de4f1899d70e)